mihdan/cyr2lat/readme.txt

 = 6.3.0 (XX.XX.2024) =
 * Added warning message on the Tables page when active table does not match the site locale.
+* Removed fix for translation after WordPress 6.5+ due to performance issues.

 = 6.2.3 (24.11.2024) =
 * Fixed deprecation error with PHP 8.4.